-The Corporation is a Canadian precious metal exploration corporation, focused on exploring its current property interests.
-The Corporation's future financial success will be dependent on management's successful development of the San Javier Project and other mineral projects.
+The Corporation is a Canadian precious metal exploration company.
+The Corporation's future financial success will be dependent on management's successful development of the San Javier Project.
 Such development may take years to complete, and the resulting income, if any, is difficult to determine with certainty.
+To date, the Corporation has not produced any revenues from metal production.

-There are always uncertainties regarding the prices of metals and the availability of equity financing for the purposes of exploration and development.
+There are significant uncertainties regarding the prices of precious metals and the availability of equity financing for the purposes of exploration and development.
 The future performance of the Corporation is largely tied to the outcome of its exploration activities, the development of its property interests and other prospective business opportunities, and the overall financial markets.

 Financial markets are likely to continue to be volatile, reflecting ongoing concerns about the stability of the global economy and global growth prospects.
-As a result, the Corporation may have difficulties raising equity financing for the purposes of metal exploration and development, particularly without diluting the interests of shareholders.
-These trends may limit the ability of the Corporation to discover and develop its current mineral exploration properties and exploration property interests that may be acquired in the future.
+Uncertainty in the financial markets has also led to increased difficulties in raising funds for junior exploration companies.
+Companies worldwide have been affected particularly negatively by these trends.
+As a result, the Corporation may have difficulties raising equity financing for the purposes of precious metal exploration and development, particularly without excessively diluting the interests of existing shareholders.
+These trends may limit the ability of the Corporation to discover and develop its current mineral exploration properties and any other property interests that may be acquired in the future.
 See "Risks and Uncertainties" and "Cautionary Note Regarding Forward-Looking Information".